-Expected behaviours sets out the day to day conduct expected of a Myddelton College student
+Expected behaviours sets out the day to day conduct expected of a Myddelton College pupil

-A Myddelton College Student will...
+A Myddelton College Pupil will...

 - 1. Always wear their school uniform with pride and ensure it is perfect at the start and end of every lesson (see appendix). - 2.
-Arrive fully equipped to every lesson with adequate charge on their device.

-- 3. Access the class OneNote prior to each lesson and complete the prior learning activity (PLA). - 4.
+Arrive fully equipped to every lesson with adequate charge on their device. - 3.
+Access the class OneNote prior to each lesson and complete the prior learning activity (PLA) if given and the homework set afterwards in a timely manner. - 4.
 Be punctual at all times of the day. - 5.
 Be polite, friendly and courteous at all times, greeting your teacher as you enter the classroom. - 6.
 Actively participate in every lesson and take ownership of their own learning. - 7.
 Address all members of staff using their surname and appropriate title. - 8.
 Exercise self-regulation at all times and do the right thing even when no one is watching - 9.
 Show resilience and persevere with all aspects of College life